bjssacademy/react-tdd/fetching-data-from-api.md

   });
 });
 ```

+The next iterations for our `<QuoteLoader />` component would be to test-drive the isLoading behaviour and error handling.

+## Review

 We have successfully test-driven a React component which fetches data from an API.
 This is a general pattern of React development, and very useful.